Last Updated on August 7th, 2019

-About 50 million Americans suffer from acne1; that’s almost as much as the Canadian and Australian population combined.
+About 50 million Americans suffer from acne1.
 For decades, doctors and scientists have been searching for the cure to acne without true success.
-They know that acne-bacteria plays a role, but so do hormones, environmental conditions, hygiene and more.
+They know that acne-causing bacteria plays a role, but so do hormones, environmental conditions, hygiene and more.
 Yet, no one has ever successfully pinpointed the cause of acne to find the perfect cure.
 Recently, however, researchers from the University of California in San Diego2 may be onto a revolutionary vaccine that could change the acne dilemma forever.

-Clinical trials are being done and Huang is working on two versions of the treatment.
+Clinical trials are being done and the is working on two versions of the treatment.
 One is a preventative injection and the other is a therapeutic cream to treat lesions that are already active.
-The preventative vaccine can be used by patients all the way in the elementary grades.
-However, Dr. Huang has been working on this project for the past five years, and with the vaccine just beginning its clinical trial stages, we may not see the vaccine available to the public until after the year 2020.
+The preventative vaccine can be used by patients as young as elementary school age.
+However, this project has been in the works for the past five years, and with the vaccine just beginning its clinical trial stages, we may not see the vaccine available to the public until after the year 2020.
 Until then, it looks like we may have to stick to our conventional5 acne treatments or sign up to be a volunteer for the vaccine trials.

 To be your most trusted ally in your pursuit of clear, healthy skin.